 How to use it?

-You can get the source files from the GitHub repository or use their dedicated CDN like I have in the CodePen.
+You can get the source files from the GitHub repository or use their dedicated CDN as I have in the CodePen.
 It’s even got a live code area on the libraries own website that you can mess around with code and charts too.

 ChartJS Bar Chart